Uranium Price Sensitivity

 Deliveries

-- Deliveries based on commitments under finalized contracts include best estimates of the expected deliveries under contract terms
+- Deliveries based on commitments under finalized contracts include best estimates of the expected deliveries and flexibility under contract terms

 Annual inflation